enjoylife/axon/README.md

 Axon
 ====

-"An axon (from Greek, axis) also known as a nerve fiber; is a long, slender projection of a nerve cell.
+> An axon (from Greek, axis) also known as a nerve fiber; is a long, slender projection of a nerve cell.
-The function of the axon is to transmit information to different neurons, muscles and glands."
+> The function of the axon is to transmit information to different neurons, muscles and glands."

 An implementation of a DHT (Distributed Hash Table)